 Our daughter was begging us to get her a dog for some time now, but it never seemed to be the right time and it probably wasn’t the right time when we decided to buy Chuckles, but we did.

-Never owning a dog before it was both intimating and exciting at the same time.
+Being that we never had a dog before it was both intimating and exciting at the same time.
 You know, you hear so many stories of dogs chewing this, tearing up that, going to the bathroom all over in the house and so on.
-Or those many late night walks, hoping that she would hurry and take care of business outside instead of doing her business inside the house.
+I was hoping there wouldn’t be too many late night walks and that she would hurry and take care of business outside instead of doing her business inside the house.

 It hasn’t been easy, but it has been all worth it.
 We could never have imagined how we could love a dog as much as we love her.
 Having her for all this time, we know her quirks, her habits and she knows ours, it’s an amazing thing to watch as it develops and grows.